conveos/widget-CCAT-react/README.md

 #### Additional Capabilities

 * You can also add different images for when the chat is closed and when it is open, just change the parameters of open_icon and close-icon when initializing the widget

+## How to add the widget code to your App (dbugging/extending, etc.)
+Clone the wigdet in the src/ directory of your project...

+npm i...

 ## Useful links